Guitar technique and its importance

 Economy and guitar technique

 I’ve learned a lot about guitar technique over the years, and one of the best tips I ever picked up was about learning to play with small movements.
 Being economical with both the left and right hands is not something many people do spontaneously.
 It has to be learned.

 Take a look at the two videos below where I explain and demonstrate both the benefits of learning to play economically and how to do it:

-If you found these video helpful subscribe to my channel to receive more guitar tips and advice:
+If you found these videos helpful subscribe to my channel to receive more guitar tips and advice: